Global controllability of Boussinesq flows by using only a temperature control: Introduction

-While the physical localization of one actuator (which is here a constant function) is lost in that case, achieving such a representation still extends considerably the existing literature on degenerate controls for incompressible fluids. \end{rmrk}
+While the first actuator in this representation is not physically localized, this still extends the existing literature on degenerate controls for incompressible fluids.
+More details are given in \Cref{subsection:conclusion}. \end{rmrk}

-Another interest of our work is to relax a topological constraint previously imposed on the control region in~\cite{NersesyanRissel2022}, where the two-dimensional Navier--Stokes system with physically localized finitely decomposable controls is considered.
-There, in order to act on the velocity-average, the control zone is required to contain two cuts rendering the torus simply-connected (\eg, the union of two strips with linearly independent direction vectors).~In the present article, by exploiting in an intricate way the buoyant force, coupling the velocity and temperature in the momentum equation, we are able to take~$\omegaup$ merely as a horizontal strip.
-This observation indicates that including heat effects in the mathematical model might improve certain controllability properties, even when seeking controls that have vanishing components.
+Another interest of our work is to relax a topological constraint previously imposed on the control region in~\cite{NersesyanRissel2024}, where the two-dimensional Navier--Stokes system with physically localized finitely decomposable controls is considered.
+There, in order to act on the velocity-average, the control zone is required to contain two cuts rendering the torus simply-connected (\eg, the union of two strips with linearly independent direction vectors).~In the present article, by exploiting the buoyant force coupling the velocity and temperature in the momentum equation, we are able to take~$\omegaup$ merely as a horizontal strip.
+This observation indicates that heat effects in the mathematical model might improve certain controllability properties.